eficode-academy/kubernetes-katas/configmaps-secrets.md

 actual values are `base64` encoded. `base64` encoded means that the values are obscured, but can be trivially decoded.
 When values from a `secret` are used, Kubernetes handles the decoding for you.

-> :bulb: As `secrets` don't actually make their data secret for anyone with access to the cluster,
+> :bulb: As `secrets` don't make their data secret for anyone with access to the cluster,
 > you should think of `secrets` as metadata for humans, to know that the data contained within is
 > considered secret.

 ## Using ConfigMaps and Secrets in a deployment

-To use a configmap or secret in a deployment, you can either mount it in as a volume, or use it directly as an environment variable.
+To use a configmap or secret in a deployment, you can either mount it as a volume or use it directly as an environment variable.

 ### Injecting a ConfigMap as environment variables

 This will inject all key-value pairs from a configmap as environment variables in a container.
-The keys will be the name of variables, and the values will be values of the variables.
+The keys will be the names of variables, and the values will be the values of the variables.

 ```yaml
 apiVersion: apps/v1